fengalin/media-toc/README.md

 the position for the chapter to add.
 7. When the cursor (the vertical yellow bar) matches the start of the chapter to add, click on the `+` icon under the tree view at the bottom right of the window.
+8. If you want to modify chapters boundary, click and drag the boundary to modify to the desired position.
+Note: this operation is only available in paused mode.
-8. Click in the newly added chapter title column and fill a title for this chapter.
+9. Click in the newly added chapter title column and fill a title for this chapter.
-9. Go back to step 5 if you wish to add another chapter.
+10. Go back to step 5 if you wish to add another chapter.

 ## <a name='how-to-save-the-toc'></a>Save the table of contents